caomenglong1/measurement-kit/include/measurement_kit/README.md

 }
 ```

-- `"report_submission_error"`: emitted when a report cannot be submitted, so
+- `"REPORT_SUBMISSION_ERROR"`: emitted when a report cannot be submitted, so
   that perhaps the app can manage to submit the report later.
 The JSON
   of this event is described below.
 The full report is included into the
   event, such that one can set it aside and use another task later to